leonmariotto/learn2slither/README.md

 ## TODO List

 - Calculate epsilon depending on training time
-- Try convolutional neural network for DQN
-- Make the neural network shape parametrizable, test some shape and rational them.
 - Train with graphic card, how to ?
 - export json file for metrics, to easily compare training/validation.